Divorce is overwhelming — emotionally, financially, legally. With so much vying for your attention, where do you even begin?

 What to do F.I.R.S.T.?
 I’ve got you covered.

 My Finances FIRST Framework uses the acronym F.I.R.S.T.
-The following five topics are covered in our six sessions, typically in this order.
+The following five topics are covered in our six strategy sessions, typically in this order.
+Click the down arrows to learn more.

 -